 - If an applicant receives a conditional offer for any police department position, he/she must schedule a date to complete

-- A Psychological Exam with medical staff contracted by the City of Myrtle Beach
+- A Psychological Exam with medical staff contracted by the Medical University of South Carolina.

 - These two processes will be completed during one visit whenever possible.

 - Upon passing the exams, Human Resources will provide a hire date.

 The entire process will require two visits to Myrtle Beach: